 In 2014, the MSF issued \$250,000,000 in Series 2014A bonds and \$200,000,000 in Series 2014B bonds, with the proceeds to be used toward the construction of the Arena.
-The Series 2014A bonds will be serviced primarily through Catalyst Development Project tax revenue captured by the DDA.
+The Series 2014A bonds were to be serviced primarily through Catalyst Development Project tax revenue captured by the DDA.
 Beginning in 2019, there will also be a variable contribution toward the debt service from the DDA's general tax revenue that is captured.
 The Series 2014B bonds were to be serviced by a variable concession management payment from Olympia to the DDA and have a variable interest rate.
 Series 2014A bonds were disbursed entirely at the outset of the project.
 Series 2014B bond proceeds were drawn down as required.

-As discussed in Note B, the DDA entered into a swap novation transaction with Garden Trust on November 9, 2017 for the purpose of removing the DDA from the swap transaction.
+The DDA entered into a swap novation transaction with Garden Trust Company, LLC, as Trustee of the Michael Ilitch Trust Agreement ("Garden Trust") on November 9, 2017 for the purpose of removing the DDA from a previous swap transaction.
 As part of this transaction, the entire outstanding amount of Series 2014B bonds drawn down, \$188,500,000, was retired through a prepayment of the base concession fees payable by Garden Trust to the DDA under the Concession Management Agreement relating to the Arena.

 As the bonds were issued, the DDA entered into loan agreements with the MSF.
 The proceeds from the bonds are loaned to the DDA by the MSF, and the DDA is obligated to pay the aforementioned revenue to the MSF to service the bonds.
 A bond issued by the DDA to the MSF secures this obligation.
-The total outstanding balances of the Series 2014A and Series 2014B bonds were \$250,000,000 and \$437,320,000 as of June 30, 2018 and 2017, respectively.
+The total outstanding balances of the Series 2014A and Series 2014B bonds were \$-0- and \$250,000,000 as of June 30, 2019 and 2018, respectively.